Jamesreinhardt222/comm-documentation-assignment/docs/search.md

 ### Web Page Issue
 If the web app is not working correctly, you can do the following.

--Reload Slack
+- Reload Slack
- -`ctrl R` on Windows
+- `ctrl R` on Windows
--`&#8984 R` on Mac;
+- `&#8984 R` on Mac;

 ## Collect Net Logs and send them to Slack.

--Select help from your computer’s menu bar
+- Select help from your computer’s menu bar
--Go to troubleshooting, then Restart and Collect Net Logs -Try visiting the Slack app again while logs are being recorded.
+- Go to troubleshooting, then Restart and Collect Net Logs
+- Try visiting the Slack app again while logs are being recorded.
--Email the newly-created net log files to feedback@slack.com
+- Email the newly-created net log files to feedback@slack.com

 Further information can be found on [Slack's official troubleshooting guide](https://slack.com/intl/en-ca/help/articles/205138367-Troubleshoot-connection-issues#h_26929910941549495877349).